Make an Emergency Plan for your Family

 You want to be able to contact loved ones during an emergency event.
 Just as important is being able to get news and emergency alerts or announcements.
 Think about how you will accomplish this both while you’re on the road and when you’re staying in your home or emergency shelter.

 Making sure everyone has a mobile phone is a great start.
 Don’t forget that these devices need to be charged.
 Having chargers, including car chargers with you, is a must.
 An additional battery or a backup power supply will come in very handy as well.
-We even have a solar powered charger in case of a total loss of electricity.
+We even have a in case of a total loss of electricity.

 Be conservative with your device usage to make the battery power last as long as possible.
 It’s important to talk to your kids about this ahead of a disaster and remind them regularly.

 Remember that in the event of an emergency–cellular service may be iffy at best so don’t rely on just your smart phone for news and communication.
 A backup plan will come in handy when you can’t get a good connection or run out of power on your device.
 Designate a meeting point or a person that everyone contacts when you can’t get a hold of each other.
 Have a backup solution for finding out what’s going on like a weather radio.
-I recommend a weather radio that is either battery or crank powered.
+I recommend a

 What Emergency Supplies Do You Need?